sean-tate/fastmcp-python-oauth2-with-entra-id/README.md

 # MCP Server Authorization Example (OAuth2 + Entra ID)

 This demonstration shows how to secure an MCP server using the [MCP Authorization specification](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) with Entra ID as a third party authorization server.
 This example includes an implementation of `OAuthAuthorizationServerProvider` from the [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) tailored for Microsoft Entra ID.

+## Server Functionality

+The MCP server provides a demonstration tool called `get_user_name` that showcases how authenticated user information can be accessed within MCP tools.
+This tool:

+- **Requires Authentication:** The tool can only be invoked after successful OAuth2 authentication with Entra ID
+- **Returns User Information:** Provides the user's display name as obtained from their Entra ID profile
+- **Demonstrates Authorization Flow:** Shows how the MCP Authorization specification enables secure access to user-specific data

+This simple tool demonstrates the complete OAuth2 flow from authentication through to accessing protected resources with user context.

 > This is solution is for demonstration purposes only and is not suitable for production use cases.
 In some cases, code comments highlight areas that require attention.